l-omar-chehab/l-omar-chehab.github.io/index.md

 <!--
 More generally, I am interested in the inferential and dynamics-with-control viewpoints on learning and computation in the brain, and what they suggest about how the brain encodes and processes (visual, auditory, linguistic) stimuli.
 We use neuroimaging data as a proxy for the neural code, investigating its structure (grammar) in a top-down approach, using unsupervised representation learning, or conversely emulating it using mechanistic biophysical models in a bottom-up approach.

-I furthermore believe the Machine Learning community has much to gain from leveraging a more precise understanding of neuroscience topics, such as synaptic intelligence, stochastic dynamics, neural code, memory, and the different strata of analyses (from cellular to network to whole-brain), to cite a few.
+I furthermore believe the Machine Learning community has much to gain from leveraging a more precise understanding of neuroscience topics, such as synaptic intelligence, stochastic dynamics, neural code, memory, and the different strata of analyses (from cellular to network to whole-brain), for example.

 I've previously interned at Facebook AI Research, ENS Paris, U of Toronto with <a href="http://probability.ca/jeff/" target="_blank">Jeff Rosenthal</a>, Inria Parietal and AXA France.
 -->